sergioburdisso/pyss3/README.md

 ### Classic

 As usual, importing the needed classes and functions from the package, the user writes a python script to train and test the classifiers.
-In this workflow, user can use the `PySS3 Command Line` tool to perform model selection (though hyperparameter optimization).

 ### Command-Line